-- Allowing all children to have daily access to an indoor and outdoor environment with planned continuous provision set up alongside discrete learning opportunities. - Providing play-based learning where children have opportunities to direct their own learning alongside planned opportunities provided by staff. - Ensuring learning environments are planned for both indoors and outdoors, that will encourage a positive attitude to learning and reflect the children's interests, passions and abilities. - Providing materials and equipment that reflect both the community that the children come from and the wider world. - Providing opportunities that challenge thinking and encourage independent learning. - Ensuring that resources and spaces are safe to use and checked regularly. - Allowing all children to use the environment in all types of weather (parents will be asked to provide a waterproof coat, wellington boots and sun hat as well as PE kits and plimsolls).
+- Allowing all children to have daily access to an indoor and outdoor environment with planned continuous provision set up alongside discrete learning opportunities. - Providing play-based learning where children have opportunities to direct their own learning alongside planned opportunities provided by staff. - Ensuring learning environments are planned for both indoors and outdoors, that will encourage a positive attitude to learning and reflect the children's interests, passions and abilities. - Providing materials and equipment that reflect both the community that the children come from and the wider world. - We are committed to enriching children's experiences and developing their cultural capital through educational visits, diverse stories, role play, and celebrations of different cultures and festivals.
+We also promote British Values (democracy, the rule of law, individual liberty, mutual respect and tolerance) in an age-appropriate way. - Providing opportunities that challenge thinking and encourage independent learning. - Ensuring that resources and spaces are safe to use and checked regularly. - Allowing all children to use the environment in all types of weather (parents will be asked to provide a waterproof coat, wellington boots and sun hat as well as PE kits and plimsolls).